This page doesn't support Mandarin language

 • Workplace Efficiency and Safety: Implementing "8S" practices by all personnel resulting in organised, productive, clean, safe and environmentally responsible operations.

-• As of FY2025, all the Group's facilities have improved their internal Five-Star ratings yoy, with two facilities scoring Five-Star ratings.
+• As of 1QFY2026, all the Group's facilities continued to make progress toward their internal Five-Star goals.

-3. Prioritising disciplined capital management and good governance
+2. Prioritising disciplined capital management anchored by highest standards of corporate governance

 Business outlook